IdkwhatImD0ing/Obsidian-Vault/561/Midterm 2 Study.md

  - For nodes/vertices/terms x and y in a (directed) graph G, rxy denotes that there is an edge going from node x to node y in G.

+1. The graph has at least two vertices.
+	1. ExEy(x != y)
+2. Every vertex has an edge attached to it.
+	1. AxEy(rxy OR ryx()
+3. Every vertex has at most two edges directed from it to other vertices.
+	1. AxAyAzAw((rxy AND rxz AND rxw)) => (y = z or y = W or z = w)
+4. Every vertex has at least two edges directed from other vertices to it.
+	1. AxEyEz(y != z AND ryx AND rzx) (**Important, r arguments is flipped!!!**)
+5. Write T for True, F for False:
+	1. “Every vertex has exactly one edge entering it” can be written as:
+		1. ∀x∃y rxy ∧ ∀w∀v∀u (( rvw ∧ ruw ) ⇒ (v = u))
+		2.